 At the directory/file level, Azure Files supports preserving, inheriting, and enforcing Windows DACLs just like any Windows file servers.
 You can choose to keep Windows DACLs when copying data over SMB between your existing file share and your Azure file shares.
 Whether you plan to enforce authorization or not, you can use Azure file shares to back up ACLs along with your data.

 To learn how to enable on-premises Active Directory Domain Services authentication for Azure file shares, see Enable on-premises Active Directory Domain Services authentication over SMB for Azure file shares.

-To learn how to enable Azure AD authentication over SMB for Azure Files, see Enable Azure Active Directory authentication over SMB for Azure Files (Preview).
+To learn how to enable Azure AD DS authentication for Azure file shares, see Enable Azure Active Directory Domain Services authentication on Azure Files.

-It's helpful to understand some key terms relating to Azure AD authentication over SMB for Azure Files:
+It's helpful to understand some key terms relating to Azure AD Domain Service authentication over SMB for Azure file shares: